New Orleans Jazz Museum | A Musical Trip Through History

 Read our post on the St. Louis Cathedral for more details about nearby attractions.

-In addition to all of the important American history surrounding this landmark, it now serves as a large and extensive museum which houses a lot of historical artifacts and exhibits about Louisiana and New Orleans.
-Read our post about the Cabildo for more details.
+In addition to all of the important American history surrounding this landmark, it now serves as a large and extensive museum that houses a lot of historical artifacts and exhibits about Louisiana and New Orleans.

 Found on the other side of the St. Louis Cathedral, the Presbytère was designed to mirror the Cabildo.